rui-batista/SAML.PoC/README.md

 Pay attention to runtime ports for each project, they are hard-coded in appsettings.json and can differ from the original.
 2. Follow the SP1 index page instructions to authenticate.

 The second PoC, `SAML.PoC.SP2`. requires a running minimal Keycloak identity provider to work.
-I used docker to setup and run a keycloak with a mysql database persisted in a filesystem volume.
-The implementation files can be found in the *Keycloak* folder in teh solution.
+I used docker to setup and run a keycloak instance with a mysql database.
+The implementation files can be found in the *Keycloak* folder in the solution.

 To setup keycloak for the `SAML.PoC.SP2`, a realm named *Teste* must be created.
 Then you will need to create a client named *mysamlapp* and configured with SAML as *Client Protocol* and Client SAML Endpoint as **https://localhost:5001/Auth/AssertionConsumerService** (the `SAML.PoC.SP2` AssertionConsumerService - host and port my be different in your implementation so this might need to be adjusted).

 > To avoid configuring signing certificates, go to the client *Settings* and disable the *Client Signature Required*.
 I am aware that signing is the cornerstone of SAML security, but the scope of this proof of concept is to research available SAML authentication tools for .NET applications.

 Two roles need to be added to this client: *role1* and *role2*.
-Then you will need a User with at least one of those roles set.
+Then you will need a User with at least one of those roles set: `SAML.PoC.SP2` has one View that requires *role1* and another that requires *role2*.

->I have provided a realm export file in the keycloak folder for convenience.
-Note that the keycloak will not export passwords nor secrets, Those will saved as '**********'.
+> I have provided a realm export file in the keycloak folder for convenience.
+Note that keycloak will not export passwords nor secrets, Those will saved as '**********'.

+Unsolved issues:
+1. SingleLogout is not working with Keycloak.
+2. Needs a proper Error page or redirect when a user without the required role tries to load a restricted view.

-# Reference notes
+# Reference links

-## SAML
+## What is SAML?
 > https://duo.com/blog/the-beer-drinkers-guide-to-saml

-## ITfoxtec.Identity.Saml2
+## ITfoxtec Identity SAML 2

 > https://www.itfoxtec.com/IdentitySaml2
 >